DuarteSJ/NoteIST/REPORT.md

 The attacker is assumed to have the following capabilities:
 - Full network access (can intercept, modify, or inject network traffic)
-- Ability to attempt replay attacks on API endpoints
+- Ability to attempt replay attacks on endpoints
 - Access to encrypted data stored on disk
 - Ability to attempt impersonation of users
 - Ability to register as a legitimate user